arifulthejedi/arifulthejedi/readme.md

   <h4>Hey! there, Welcome to my GitHub.</h4>
 <hr style="width:100%;height:2px;">
  <p>
-     Coding is my profession become my passion
-     Very Enthusiastic to do any works that help our society and people.
+   Coding is my profession, but it has also become my passion.
+I am extremely motivated to accomplish any task that would benefit our society and individuals.
 Always believe in humanity and faith.
  </p>
 </div>